owdproject/app-template/README.md

 ## Getting started

-1. Use this template for a new repository or simply download it in `/apps`:
+1. Use this template for a new repository or simply download it into your `/apps` directory:

     ```bash
     cd <your-owd-client-path>/apps